ALSO CALLED: Esox masquinongy

 Spawn and Life Cycle

+They swim along several hundred yards of shoreline together, depositing eggs and milt over the bottom at irregular intervals simultaneously.
 Female muskellunge can lay between 20,000 and 200,000 eggs per year.
-The larger females tend to produce greater quantities of larger eggs.
+The larger females tend to produce more significant quantities of giant eggs.

 The spawning for muskies rarely lasts over a week.
 Afterward, the adults leave the spawning grounds providing no parental care to the young or protecting the eggs.
 Muskies return to the same spawning areas every year.